awinml/voyage-embedders-haystack/README.md

 ## Usage

-You can use Voyage Embedding models with two components: [VoyageTextEmbedder](https://github.com/awinml/voyage-embedders-haystack/blob/main/src/voyage_embedders/voyage_text_embedder.py) and [VoyageDocumentEmbedder](https://github.com/awinml/voyage-embedders-haystack/blob/main/src/voyage_embedders/voyage_document_embedder.py).
+You can use Voyage Embedding models with multiple components:

+- **[VoyageTextEmbedder](https://github.com/awinml/voyage-embedders-haystack/blob/main/src/voyage_embedders/voyage_text_embedder.py)**: For generating embeddings for queries.
-To create semantic embeddings for documents, use `VoyageDocumentEmbedder` in your indexing pipeline.
-For generating embeddings for queries, use `VoyageTextEmbedder`.
+- **[VoyageDocumentEmbedder](https://github.com/awinml/voyage-embedders-haystack/blob/main/src/voyage_embedders/voyage_document_embedder.py)**: For creating semantic embeddings for documents in your indexing pipeline.
+- **[VoyageContextualizedDocumentEmbedder](https://github.com/awinml/voyage-embedders-haystack/blob/main/src/haystack_integrations/components/embedders/voyage_embedders/voyage_contextualized_document_embedder.py)**: For creating contextualized embeddings where document chunks are embedded together to preserve context and improve retrieval accuracy.

 The Voyage Reranker models can be used with the [VoyageRanker](https://github.com/awinml/voyage-embedders-haystack/blob/main/src/haystack_integrations/components/rankers/voyage/ranker.py) component.

+### Contextualized Chunk Embeddings

+The `VoyageContextualizedDocumentEmbedder` uses Voyage's contextualized embedding models to encode document chunks "in context" with other chunks from the same document.
+This approach preserves semantic relationships between chunks and reduces context loss, leading to improved retrieval accuracy.

+**Key features:**
+- Documents are grouped by a metadata field (default: `source_id`)
+- Chunks from the same source document are embedded together
+- Maintains semantic connections between related chunks
+- Recommended model: `voyage-context-3`

+For detailed usage examples, see the [contextualized embedder example](https://github.com/awinml/voyage-embedders-haystack/blob/main/examples/contextualized_embedder_example.py).

 Once you've selected the suitable component for your specific use case, initialize the component with the model name and VoyageAI API key.
 You can also set the environment variable `VOYAGE_API_KEY` instead of passing the API key as an argument.